 Who needs the supermarket when you can grow your own salad?
-There’s a reason why hydroponic farmers love growing leafy veggies like spinach, lettuce, and bok choy – and it’s the same reason why you’ll love it – they grow wonderfully in water beds without much need for extra care.
+There’s a reason why hydroponic farmers love growing leafy veggies like spinach, lettuce, and bok choy (a type of Chinese cabbage).
+And it’s the same reason why you’ll love it — they grow wonderfully in water beds without much need for extra care.

 Take a few fresh stems and place it in a jar of water.
 Better yet, keep the plant outside until it grows fresh leaves before bringing it indoors.
 Bonus: the lemony, minty scent will fill your kitchen with a fresh fragrance.

 After all, these are pond plants.
 Grow arrowhead plants from its corms in a pot of water, with some pebbles to allow the plant to root itself.
 Arrowhead plants grow quickly, and will begin to vine too, so if you intend to grow them for a long time, it’s more advisable to grow it in soil.